temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 <details>
 <summary>

-**True or false, Temporal Activity and Workflow functions are just normal Go functions?**
+**True or false, with the Temporal Go SDK, you define Activities and Workflows by writing Go functions?**

 </summary>

-True
+True.
+Workflows and Activities are Go functions that must be exportable.

 </details>